 In 2011, I was asked to donate my studio to the same casting director so she could coach an actor or something.
 It might have been a callback audition session.
 I’m not exactly sure, but that day she asked, “How do you make any money?” then she chuckled.
 A few months later, she asked if she could use my studio for a 3 night workshop/class.
 I didn’t get paid nor was I offered any compensation for my space.

 There was one more time where I was asked to promote an anti-workshop event where she was the speaker.
 To my knowledge, she’s never openly taken a side.
 She did decline to respond to a direct question about being for or against workshops on the day of the event.
 I spent weeks working on the event so it was successful.
-A mutual casting director friend who coordinated between us tried to introduce me after the workshop.
+A mutual casting director friend tried to introduce me after the workshop.
 I guess she’s too important to speak with directly because she hoped on her high horse and rode past me like I was herpes.